CMakePP/CMaize/docs/src/developer/design/user_api/find_dependencies.rst

 CMake based
    As user-facing functionality, the ``find_or_build_dependency`` function should have an interface which is consistent with traditional CMake.
-In particular this means the input should strings and the result should be the name of a traditional CMake target.
+In particular this means the input should be strings and the result should be the name of a traditional CMake target.

 .. _fbd_wrap_package_managers: